Vajalol/Windrunner-roations/README.md

 - **Intelligent Rotation Optimization Engine**: Dynamically adjusts ability priorities based on combat conditions, resources, procs, and enemy state
 - **Comprehensive Multi-Class Support**: Complete rotations for all 12 character classes with specialized modules for each specialization
+- **Dynamic Priority Queue System**: Intelligent priority-based decision making that adapts to combat conditions in real-time
+- **Trinket & Consumable Automation**: Smart usage of trinkets, potions, and other consumables based on combat state
+- **Racial Ability Integration**: Optimized automatic usage of racial abilities for each class and specialization
+- **Group Buff Management**: Automatic tracking and casting of missing buffs on party and raid members
+- **Intelligent Dispel System**: Automatic removal of harmful effects based on priority and tactical importance
 - **Smart Target Switching**: Automatically switches to high-priority targets based on health, debuffs, and tactical importance
 - **Advanced Interrupt System**: Intelligently interrupts enemy casts with priority-based decision making
 - **Enemy Classification System**: Categorizes enemies by type and threat level with special handling for boss encounters